cc-hpc-itwm/tarantella/docs/source/data_parallel.rst

 .. caution::

-   Avoid using ``BatchNormalization`` layers when the global batch size devided by the number of devices used is *smaller than 16*.
+   Avoid using ``BatchNormalization`` layers when the global batch size divided by the number of devices used is *smaller than 16*.

 In this case, the local batches that are used to collect statistics are too small to obtain meaningful results.
 This will likely reduce the benefits of batch normalization, c.f. for instance [Yang]_ and [Uppal]_.
 Tarantella will issue a warning, when this case arises.
-If this happens, please consider to increase the global batch size, or reduce the number of devices used.
+If this happens, please consider increasing the global batch size, or reducing the number of devices used.

 Managing individual devices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^